I-Am-Nicholas/metaHumanDB/README.md

   These tests will also run in a dedicated window of your browser.
 Switch bck to the command line to see the rows of green passed test dots!

-## UPCOMING TECH

-  - Node.js backend connecting to a Mongo database.

 ## ISSUES